 The Fund offers one class of shares: Institutional Class.
 You may purchase, exchange or redeem Fund shares on any business day by written request via mail Beacon Planned Return Strategy Fund, c/o ALPS Fund Services, Inc., 1290 Broadway, Suite 1000, Denver, CO 80203, by telephone at 1-844-894-9222, or through a financial intermediary.
 You may also purchase and redeem Fund shares by wire transfer.
-Investors who wish to purchase, exchange or redeem Fund shares through a financial intermediary should contact the financial intermediary directly.
+Investors who wish to purchase, exchange or redeem Fund shares through a financial intermediary directly.